saciestudio/courses-intro-portfolio-analysis/scripts/chapter1_script.md

 When all assets are similar in terms of risk and reward, a better approach is to aim for perfect diversification and to invest the same amount in each risky asset.
 This the so-called equal weighting approach.

-Another popular approach is to set weights proportional to the total market value of the asset.
+Another popular approach is to set weights proportional to the market value of the asset.
 It implies overweighting stocks of big firms and underweighting stocks of small firms.

 ***
 These are only a few examples of the large number of possible approaches to define  portfolio weights.